Why Iceland and Faroe Islands?

 WOW + Atlantic Airways.
 If you’re coming from the US, this combo is the least expensive way we found to get to the Faroes, with a layover (or adventure!) in Iceland.
 Play with different dates - it’ll pay off.

 Rent a car.
 We rented a 4x4 because we were exploring in early October.
 Renting a manual (vs automatic) will nearly cut your rental price in half.
-We did not get GPS with our vehicle, but did get wifi (which in turn gave us GPS on our phones).
+We did not get GPS with our vehicle, but did get wifi.
 A diesel car saves on fuel as well.
+Faroe Islands have right-hand traffic (same as in the US and most of Europe, except the UK), and you are required by law to have your lights on at all times.

 Unlimited tunnels.
 If you decide to rent a car, be sure to know where you plan to travel.
 We got unlimited tunnels with our rental car ($45 for five days).
 Sub-sea tunnels cost $15 each time you go through them (and back) and you have to pay at designated stations.
 Not only did we save with the unlimited addition, but we didn’t have to waste time finding a station.